CSE-705: Smart Environments – Systems, architecture and applications

-Instructor: Prof R. Sridhar 338A Davis Hall rsridhar@buffalo.edu
+Instructor: Prof Ramalingam Sridhar 338K Davis Hall rsridhar@buffalo.edu

 Overview:

-This graduate-level seminar will cover key impacts of Internet of Things, Systems and Applications.
-The course is intended for graduate students who are in their second or later semester of their graduate studies.
-IoTs are making a connected world possible in wide-ranging forms and applications.
-Concepts addressed will include system requirements, opportunities in the building & deployment of IoTs and wide-ranging applications.
+This graduate-level seminar will cover hardware, systems, security and applications aspects of Smart environments and is intended for graduate students who have taken one or more core courses in CSE.
+Smart environments are enabled through devices such as Internet of Things making a connected world possible in wide-ranging forms and applications.
+Concepts addressed will include architecture, networks and security requirements, opportunities in the building & deployment of smart environments and wide-ranging applications.
 Some of the key challenges in each of these aspects will be presented and possible solutions will be considered.

-Particular emphasis will be on applications in medical, automobile and other niche areas.
+In particular, project emphasis will be given to applications in medical, automobile and other niche areas.

-Students are expected to have concepts of systems and applications overview that enable IoTs.
-A comprehensive project and a research paper (in a group of 2) will be required along with a presentation.
-The topic addressed in the field of IoTs can align with the student’s background.
-For further details, you may email Prof Sridhar at rsridhar@buffalo.edu.
+A comprehensive project and a research paper will be expected along with a detailed presentation.
+The topic addressed in smart environments and applications can align with the student’s background.
+For further details, please contact Prof Sridhar at rsridhar@buffalo.edu.

 Grading (S/U):